 A further consequence is diminishing of sociality.
 Computer screens tend to be individualised, they are designed for one person and their personal habits and preferences become incorporated into the device set-up and way of operating.
 Communication increasingly works through seriality, the transmission of individual tailored messages into the aggregate, conceived as an inchoate mass of isolated consumers with only a limited need for, or potential for, collective encounters or forms of sociality, with the dangers of increased loneliness and ‘generalized autism’ (Crary, 2013:120).
 It can be added that this seriality is increasingly tempered by profiling: the collection of individual data on subjects to enable marketing to match individual taste profiles (see discussion earlier section above).

 In terms of the second question, the consequences of the shift from material to immaterial consumption, it could seem that the new information technologies such as the internet and the range of related mobile devices, is shifting the balance towards immaterial things and the ‘knowledge economy.’
 Yet this ignores the material infrastructures and maintenance activities, which sustain the electronic networks ( Graham and Thrift, 2007).
 This means there are substantial quantities of ‘e-waste’ that is often exported from the Global North to the South with the recycle process involving toxic hazards.
 A desktop computer or mobile device often appears to be an efficient and stylish device incorporating a high level of design input.
 Yet the amount of energy expended to manufacture such devices can be surprisingly large, with a few microchips able to have as much embodied energy as a car (De Decker, 2009).
 Consumer culture, therefore, generates a massive amount of waste from so-called immaterial consumption.
-The rapid turnover of goods and the continuing throwaway mind-set within contemporary consumer culture, means that we are only beginning to consider the implications of the accumulation of discarded things and their by-products.
+The rapid turnover of goods and the continuing throwaway mind-set within contemporary consumer culture means that we are only beginning to consider the implications of the accumulation of discarded things and their by-products.
 The drive for technological innovation decreases the half-life of products.
-Yet, the increasing embedding of microchips into an expanding number of objects and environments, means that the complexity of waste and the subsequent difficulties of recycling will grow. which form the basis for
+Yet, the increasing embedding of microchips into an expanding number of objects and environments, means that the complexity of waste and the subsequent difficulties of recycling will grow.

 In contradistinction to social theories of modernity, which apart from Marx hardly considered energy, or if they did, saw it as effectively an infinite resource, we currently have entered a phase of global life in which we have to relinquish the modernist Faustian view of nature as an endless resource (Urry, 2014).
 In short in the face of an expanding global population, over-exploitation of natural resources and climate change, we have to contemplate the transition to a post-carbon society that relies on renewable energy and recycled materials too.
 This suggests a profound social, economic and political challenge for humankind with planetary consequences for all life forms (Clark and Yusoff, 2017).
 Yet there are few current signs that this has been digested.
 Consumer culture as mentioned earlier is central to the global economy and held up by the vast majority of nation-state governments as the incentive and reward for economic growth, which is still part of the implicit social contract, which legitimates governance and furthers social integration.